-Grass Seed and Foxtail season isn’t quite fully over yet – there are a lot less new grass seeds growing but there are still plenty of dried grass seeds on the ground and in the grass ready to stick to fur as a dog passes by, or to cling to the fur inside an ear!
+Grass Seed and Foxtail season can be across several weeks and months – there are a lot less new grass seeds growing but there are still plenty of dried grass seeds on the ground and in the grass ready to stick to fur as a dog passes by, or to cling to the fur inside an ear!
 It’s still possible for grass seeds to pierce the delicate skin between dogs’ toes and enter the foot, hidden by the fur, which often leads to abcesses and dogs licking paws.

 In fact grass seeds can enter our dogs’ bodies almost anywhere and it could make you cringe to hear where they have pushed themselves in before!!

 Check with your vet if you spot a sore on your dog’s paw, if they are shaking their head a lot or appear to be licking an area of the body a lot as a grass seed could be the culprit!!
 While waiting for a vet’s appointment you can help by soaking sore paws in Epsom salts and warm water – a handful of Epsom salts in a tub of warm water – not hot – and soak for a good 10-20 mins.
 It not only soothes but can help draw a grass seed out too.
 This isn’t to replace vets help but if you can’t get an appointment until the next day you can use an Epsom salt soak to help.

 Anywhere grass can grow they can be found – not just in large fields of long grass.
 I do hear “but my dog doesn’t like long grass so won’t get them” – these grass seeds on the graphic are from a dog walk a couple of years ago with my own dogs around my block!
 No fields, just concrete and some grass verges with trees and the grass seeds were growing in little clumps on grass and around tree bases.